 E-commerce marketing comes with a unique set of challenges.

-There has to be a balance between conversion optimization, user experience, and of course, SEO.
+There has to be a balance between web development, conversion optimization, user experience, and of course, SEO.

 This guide will cover the fundamentals needed by marketers, agencies, and website owners to scale their link building and traffic.